KevinNowalski/recipes/README.md

 # recipes

-The Recipes App pulls the data from the API
-Creates a list view which includes all the recipes Creates a recipe detail view to display each recipe Ingredients with a matching ingredientId listed in the specials response should also show the special title, type and text under the ingredient name
+The Recipes App pulls data from the API.
+It creates a list view which includes all the recipes.
+It also creates a recipe detail view to display each recipe.
+The Ingredients with a matching ingredientId listed in the specials response should also show the special title, type and text under the ingredient name

 ## Project setup
 ```